Skip to main content

 Important: Replace <YOUR_PROFILE> with the name of the AWS CLI profile configured for your dedicated deployment account.
 Using ambient credentials (e.g., from a different account) can cause errors.
 You can check your available profiles with aws configure list-profiles.

 Review the plan output carefully - it shows exactly what resources will be created in your account.
-The setup interface auto-advances when it detects the apply has completed.
+The setup wizard auto-advances when it detects the apply has completed.

 Tip: You can review the .tf file before applying.
 Everything is standard Terraform - no custom providers or opaque modules.